|

 Here are the requirements for the BSA's highest rank since its creation in 1911.
-By my count, there have been about 12 different sets of requirements, though changes were sometimes minimal.
-A boy could begin his advancement toward Eagle when he became a Scout (age 12 until 1949, age 11 until 1972, about age 10-1/2 since).
-Until 1952, adult men could also earn Eagle; since then the opportunity to earn the award stops at age 18.
-Note that neither leadership nor service were required until almost 50 years after Scouting's founding.
+By my count, there have been about a dozen different sets of requirements, though changes were sometimes minimal, and BSA has been fiddling with the requirements regularly in recent years.
+A Scout could begin advancement toward Eagle at age 12 until 1949, age 11 until 1972, about age 10-1/2 since.
+Until 1952, not only boys but also adult men could earn Eagle; since then the opportunity to earn the award stops at age 18 [although a number of Councils continued to allow adults to earn Eagle after 1952, until BSA firmly ended the option in 1965].
+The Eagle award was opened to Scout-age girls in February 2019.

 1910